GSKang94/my_Documentation/assets/notes/CSS.md

 ## Scaling images and Videos

-To make them more resposive.
+To make them more responsive.

     The common code snippet widely used is:
     .container {